-On July 9th, they arrived upon the banks of the Little Arkansas River, in what is now Rice County.
-The evening of July 12th found them at Walnut Creek, in what is now Barton County, and the following day brought them to the noted Pawnee Rock, near which they diverged from the main Santa Fe Trail and followed the Arkansas River to a point near the present city of Pueblo, Colorado, where they crossed into the enemy’s country.
+On July 9, they arrived at the Little Arkansas River in Rice County.
+The evening of July 12 found them at Walnut Creek in Barton County.
+The following day brought them to the noted Pawnee Rock, near which they diverged from the main Santa Fe Trail and followed the Arkansas River to a point near the present city of Pueblo, Colorado, where they crossed into the enemy’s country.

-Colonel Doniphan’s men attacked a fortified position held by troops outnumbering them nearly five to one, and in speaking of their charge at that place the same writer said, “It has never been equaled in all the annals of the world’s warfare.”
+Colonel Doniphan’s men attacked a fortified position held by troops outnumbering them nearly five to one, and in speaking of their charge at that place, the same writer said, “It has never been equaled in all the annals of the world’s warfare.”
 The State of Kansas has honored Colonel Doniphan by naming a county and a town for him, and the State of Missouri named the seat of Ripley County in his honor.

 Compiled and edited by Kathy Alexander/Legends of America, updated March 2023.